simonvdb4/kafka-introduction/README.md

 `mvn clean compile`

 ## 2. Run Docker compose
+Run `docker-compose up` in the root folder to bring up Docker container of Kafka and Zookeeper.

 ## 3. Run application
 Run [SpringBootWithKafkaDemoApplication](src/main/java/com/demo/kafka/SpringBootWithKafkaDemoApplication.java) (see application.yml for Kafka Producer and consumer configuration).
 The application is exposed on the default Spring Application 8080 TCP port.